-At the beginning of the second year you choose two of the three PPE disciplines (excellent students can also complete an additional 24 EC and continue with all three tracks).
-You will take two courses in each of your chosen tracks, will choose four electives in the two tracks and follow two integrative PPE in Practice-courses.
+At the beginning of the second year you will choose two of the three PPE disciplines to specialize in.
+You will take two courses in each of your chosen tracks, as well as four electives in those areas and two integrative PPE in Practice courses.

 You only need to take one of these language tests: